developer-zebra/developer-zebra-site/src/licensing/about/index.md

 [Learn more about Bluetooth Manager](/mx/bluetoothmgr)

 ### Wi-Fi
-Wi-Fi Manager administers the wireless LAN settings and network profiles for a device, including the settings required for connecting to networks.
+Administers the wireless LAN settings and network profiles for a device, including the saved settings required for connecting to various Wi-Fi networks.

 **Licensed parameters**:
 * 2.4GHzChannels